caituo27/caituo27.github.io/_posts/2023/12/2023-12-29-using-angular-input-to-pass-data-to-dynamically-created-components.md

 ---
 layout: post
-title: "Using Angular @Input to Pass Data to Dynamically Created Components"
+title: "How to Use Angular @Input to Pass Data to Dynamically Created Components"
 date: "2023-12-29"
+video_id: "MT2JP8pn1qU"
 categories:
   - "angular"
 ---